qdonnellan/mpc-client/README.md

 This query is actually run when you call `for result in q` since the results are needed to iterate through the for loop.

 ### Resulting Quantities are unit-aware
+Quantities are `astropy`-Quantities and have been tagged with the appropriate units.